barryclark/jekyll-now/_posts/2022-11-01-implementing-parallel-iterators-rayon.md

 I already mentioned that I want to write a parallel iterator that has an exactly known size.
-So the two traits we have to implement are [`ParallelIterator`](https://docs.rs/rayon/latest/rayon/iter/trait.ParallelIterator.html) and [`IndexedParallelIterator`](https://docs.rs/rayon/latest/rayon/iter/trait.IndexedParallelIterator.html#) on our iterator.So we start out by implementing all the required methods and just putting a `todo!()` into each body to appease the compiler.
+So the two traits we have to implement are [`ParallelIterator`](https://docs.rs/rayon/latest/rayon/iter/trait.ParallelIterator.html) and [`IndexedParallelIterator`](https://docs.rs/rayon/latest/rayon/iter/trait.IndexedParallelIterator.html#) on our `ParDataIter`.
+Let's start out by implementing all the required methods by just putting a `todo!()` into each body to appease the compiler.
 This looks something like this: